cylc/cylc-doc/src/user-guide/running-workflows.rst

 - parameterize the sub-cycles

-  - this is easy but it makes more tasks-per-cycle, which is the primary determinant of workflow size and server program efficiency
+  - this is easy but it makes more tasks-per-cycle, which is the primary determinant of workflow size and scheduler efficiency (this has a much smaller impact from Cylc 8 on, however).

 - run a separate cycling workflow over the sub-cycle, inside a main-workflow task, for each main-workflow cycle point - i.e. use **sub-workflows**